Nex-Otaku/nginx-host-manager/README.md

 To use this tool, you will need:

-1. Windows
+1. Node.js - for host management in CLI

-2. Node.js
+2. Docker - for running proxy container

-3. Docker for Windows
+3. [mkcert](https://github.com/FiloSottile/mkcert) - for making self-signed SSL certificates

 Installation